What is it?#

 Compression ratio for different codecs

-Also, if you are a Mac M1/M2 owner, make you a favor and use its native arm64 arch (yes, we are distributing Mac arm64 wheels too; you are welcome ;-):
+Also, if you are a Mac M1/M2 owner, do yourself a favor and use its native arm64 arch (yes, we are distributing Mac arm64 wheels too; you’re welcome ;-) ):

 Compression speed for different codecs on Apple M1